Skip to main content

 anycloud exec

-Execute a command in a deployment container.
+Execute a command in the job's Anycloud-controlled execution environment.

 anycloud exec "nvidia-smi"